Stanford-BioE80/Stanford-BioE80.github.io/_docs/final_project_instructions.md

 ---
-title: "Final Project Instructions!"
+title: "BIOE80 Final Project Instructions"
-permalink: /docs/final_project_instructions.md
+permalink: /docs/final_project_instructions
 last_modified_at: 2019 May 17
 toc: true
 ---

-# BIOE80 Final Project Instructions

 Class projects will be submitted to a dropbox link that will be shared at a later date (stay tuned) via Canvas!